bri1234/MyElectricityMonitor/README.md

 }
 ```

-- Location: the location to computer dawn and dusk time
+- Location: the location to compute dawn and dusk time
 - Inverter: settings to query the inverter data
 - Database/Filepath: where to store the sqlite database
 - Database/DataAcquisitionPeriod period of data acquisition and storage in seconds